yusufmertcel/odin-recipes/README.md

 Repo of basic html website about Turkish cuisine recipes.

-There is index.html mainpage and recipes folder containing three different recipe pages.
+There are index.html as mainpage and recipes folder containing three different recipe pages.